DungeonMaestro215/RP-Sporadic_Feasibility_Experiments/data/README.md

 The first column gives the utilizations of generated task sets.
 The last three are the results for the Unrelated, Uniform, and Identical system models, respectively.

 Some data points are recorded as `nan`.
-This indicates that not enough of the generated task sets with the corresponding specifications could be made feasible.
+This indicates that not enough of the generated task sets with the corresponding specifications could be made feasible to get statistically significant results.